sheilaanguiano/notes/javascript.md

 2. Create a callback function.
 This is the most complicated part of the AJAX process.
 The callback function is the programming you want the browser to run when the server sends back its response.
 For example in the case of Twitter’s endless list of tweets, the callback function adds the newly retrieved tweets to the end of the webpage.
 Think of a callback like a note you leave the browser “give me a call when you’re ready”.
 When the web browser send off its ajax request it continues doing other things.
 This is the ASYNCHRONOUS part of AJAX.
 There is another strange thing about the asynchronous nature of AJAX.
 If you make multiple AJAX request, you’ll never know which request will be handled first.

-To trigger the callback , we use a special browser Glen event.
+To trigger the callback , we use a special browser event.
 For example, when a user submits a form, you can check to see if they filled it out correctly.
 The event here is submitting the form.
 Checking the form data is a program that runs in reaction to the event.
 We can add programming to respond to those events.
 The most important is the `onreadystatechange` event.
 This event is triggered whenever there’s a change in an AJAX request.
 We create our callback to respond to that request
 ```javascript
 var xhr = new XHLHttpRequest();